azdim/azdim.github.io/content/blog/git.md

 2. The `markdown.rb` file with the actual rule exceptions defined.
 This is the file that you can populate with the exceptions you require for the code base.

-The syntax is the foll0wing
+* The syntax is the following

+* List of rules can be found [here](https://github.com/markdownlint/markdownlint/blob/master/docs/RULES.md)

 ```ruby
 all